-Analysis: Belmont pick is Tacticus, aided by bloodlines
+Analysis: Belmont pick is Tacitus, aided by bloodlines

 And now, the Belmont Stakes gets its turn.
 If form holds, something peculiar will happen.

 A field of 10 horses will be in the gate on Saturday for the mile-and-a-half race, which is racing’s equivalent of a marathon.
 The Preakness winner, War of Will, is in there.
-So is Tacticus, who was placed third in the Kentucky Derby and is set as the morning-line favorite for the Belmont at 9-5 — slightly better than War of Will, at 2-1.
+So is Tacitus, who was placed third in the Kentucky Derby and is set as the morning-line favorite for the Belmont at 9-5 — slightly better than War of Will, at 2-1.

 They are, far and away, the best horses in the field on paper.